AlexRS90/space-travelers/README.md

 ![Project's screenshot](https://user-images.githubusercontent.com/88604987/146259073-a5319fd1-5547-497a-b281-6159b2e41cbc.png)

 ### Milestone 1:
 In this Milestone, we work with the real live data from the SpaceX API.
-Our task is to build a web application for a company that provides commercial and scientific space travel services for peaople.
+Our task is to build a web application for a company that provides commercial and scientific space travel services for people.
 The application will allow users to book rockets and join selected space missions.

 ## Built With